Automattic/vip-cli/CONTRIBUTING.md

 Further checks can be added to this flow as needed.

+### Versioning Guidelines

+- `patch`: for non-breaking changes/bugfixes and small updates.
+- `minor`: for some new features, bug fixes, and other non-breaking changes.
+- `major`: for breaking changes.

 ### New Releases

 Prepare the release by making sure that: